E-bike: Batteries

-Some experiments have also been undertaken with super capacitors to supplement or replace batteries for cars and some SUVS.
+Some experiments have also been undertaken with super capacitors to supplement or replace batteries for cars and SUVs.

 E-bikes developed in Switzerland in the late 1980s for the Tour de Sol solar vehicle race used solar charging stations initially on-vehicle and later fixed on roofs and connected so as to feed into the electric mains.
 The bicycles were then charged from the mains, as is common today.